 Comprehensive Instructional Videos

 The Standards and Benchmarks GradeBook Comprehensive instructional video is the first step in learning how to complete elementary report cards through JMC.
-This instructional video is meant to used in conjunction with the Standards and Benchmarks documentation below.
+This instructional video is meant to be used in conjunction with the Standards and Benchmarks documentation below.
 Click here to view the Standards and Benchmarks GradeBook Comprehensive instructional video.

 Short Instructional Videos